 39. Laundry services

 Starting a laundry service can be a business that makes a lot of money during the summer months.
-With kids busy in activities and traveling, doing laundry is probably the last thing on a lot of people’s minds.
+With kids busy with activities and traveling, doing laundry is probably the last thing on a lot of people’s minds.
 And, if they have disposable income, they’re likely to pay someone else to do it for them on a weekly basis.

 Most parents still work while their kids are out for summer vacation.
 This means that they’ll need options for child care if their kids aren’t going to a summer camp.
 Summer childcare services are great for those who love children.